-All courses in this programme have a component of formal assessment - through open book written exams or mini-projects.
+All courses in this programme have a component of formal assessment - through written invigilated exams or mini-projects.
 The modes of assessment for all courses will be published at the beginning of each academic year.

 You are required to take 8 units, of which 2 units should be a dissertation.
-More specifically, you are required to offer at least 3 units which are assessed by open book written examination.
+More specifically, you are required to offer at least 3 units which are assessed by written invigilated examination.
 You may take an additional 1-2 units if you wish.
 A unit usually corresponds to a 16-hour lecture course, supplemented with around 6 hours of classes.